Bookmonkey/dora/README.md

 # Dora

-A way to reduce boilerplace
+A command line tool which allows you to create reusable components/templates for projects.

 Build using
 - NodeJS